Friedrich Bonte

 Friedrich Bonte (19 October 1896 – 10 April 1940) was the German naval officer commanding the destroyer flotilla that transported invasion troops to Narvik during the German invasion of Norway (Operation Weserübung) in April 1940.

 Bonte joined the Imperial German Navy in April 1914 and was retained in the German navy, where he had a steady career, reaching the rank of Fregattenkapitän (Commander) in April 1937.
 In November 1938, he was given command of the Second Destroyer Flotilla, and in April 1939 he was promoted to Kapitän zur See (Captain).
 On 26 October 1939, Bonte was type commander of destroyers (Führer der Zerstörer) of Nazi Germany's Kriegsmarine.
 He relinquished command of the torpedoboats at the end of November 1939, but held the command over the destroyers until his death.
 On 10 February 1940 he was promoted to Kommodore.

 During the German invasion of Norway, Bonte commanded the ten destroyers carrying General Dietl's mountain troops to Narvik on 9 April 1940.
 On the morning of 10 April, the flotilla was attacked in Narvik fjord by British destroyers under the command of Commodore Bernard Warburton-Lee.

-In the ensuing battle, Bonte's flagship, the destroyer Wilhelm Heidkamp, was hit by a torpedo and exploded.
-Bonte and most of the crew perished.
+Bonte's flagship, the destroyer Wilhelm Heidkamp, was anchored when it was hit by a torpedo from and the aft magazine exploded.
+Bonte and eighty of the crew perished.
 Bonte was posthumously awarded the Knight's Cross of the Iron Cross.

 At the Viktoria Gymnasium (now Helmholtz-Gymnasium) in Potsdam, he was a classmate and friend of pianist Wilhelm Kempff's.